HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Whitespace

 Repeated whitespace has meaning within FSH files when used for [indenting rules](#indented-rules) and within string literals.
-In all other contexts, repeated whitespace is not meaningful within FSH files.
+In all other contexts, repeated whitespace is not meaningful.
 New lines are considered whitespace.
 Whitespace insensitivity can be used to improve readability.
 For example:

 ```
 * component contains appearanceScore 0..3 and pulseScore 0..3 and grimaceScore 0..3 and activityScore 0..3 and respirationScore 0..3